 Each of these muscles has its own tendon and these four tendons converge to form the rotator cuff tendon.
 The rotator cuff tendon is simply a fibrous sheath that attaches across the outside of the humeral head.
-Together with the muscles, these tendons allow us to move our shoulder through muscle constriction and relaxation.
+Together with the muscles, these tendons allow us to move our shoulders through muscle constriction and relaxation.

 Though each of these components can become a source of pain or dysfunction in the shoulder, the most common rotator cuff injury is a tear.
 These tears can occur following acute trauma or may be due to degenerative effects overtime.
-Whatever the case may be, patients will feel a drastic reduction in range of motion, pain, swelling, and instability following a rotator cuff tear.
+Whatever the case may be, patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.

-Rotator cuff injuries are most common in people over the age of 60 or who express repeated overhead motions or engage in activities which require forceful pulling maneuvers.
+Rotator cuff injuries are most common in people over the age of 60 or who express repeated overhead motions or engage in activities that require forceful pulling maneuvers.
 Athletes, drummers, and blue-collar workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.

 Diagnosing Rotator Cuff Tears

-After any acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
+After an acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
 These assessments can help a person prevent further damage and ensure that proper treatment takes place.

 Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms and follow this up with a physical examination.

 Physical examinations for rotator cuff tears are simple – doctors will stretch the arm and shoulder to the outer limits of their range of motion and palpate the area to uncover any peculiarities.
 These tests will help doctors pinpoint an exact location for the tear in order to help assure the medical imaging tests cover the correct portion of the shoulder.